tomtomjhj/init.vim/notes.md

 * refreshing clipboard `call setenv('DISPLAY', '...')`: The new value can be obtained by launching another shell.. how to automate?
 Note: `call serverlist()` seems to work
     * https://stackoverflow.com/questions/13634697/openssh-client-hangs-on-logout-when-forwarding-x-connections
 * Shouldn't `buftype=nofile` buffers be ignored from viminfo (so that they don't clutter oldfiles)?
+    * It seems that the buffer is not added to viminfo if it doesn't have marks.
+Clear the marks when deleting nofile buffer?

 ## Done
 * Loading ultisnip at `InsertEnter` fires `FileType` again.
 Why?????